 All sheep owners in South Australia contribute $0.55 per head to the Sheep Industry Fund when 5 or more sheep are sold for $5 per head or more.

-The Minister for Agriculture, Food, and Fisheries is the administrator of the Sheep Industry Fund.
+The Minister for Primary Industries and Regional Development is the administrator of the Sheep Industry Fund.
 The South Australian Sheep Advisory Group makes recommendations to the minister on spending priorities for the Fund.

 Contributing to the fund

 The sheep seller is responsible for paying contributions to the Fund unless a collection agent is involved.

 Collection agents are responsible for contributing to the fund when they are involved in a sale.